dallaskurd/Software-Engineering-Project/README.md

 Delete Events:
 	To delete an event the user must click on the day with the event in either month or week view.
 After clicking a pop-up window will prompt the user with the events of that day.
 Then the user must click on the an event and at the bottom of this pop up window will be a button labeled 'delete'.
 Adding Categories:
-	To add a category click the add category button in the upper right corner and create a new category by name and color type.
+	To add a category click the add category button on any view and create a new category by name and color type.
 If a category is created that already exists nothing will happen and the original category will persist.
+There are only a possibilty of 99 category spots available to add.

 Team Contributions:

-Jason did most if not all of the implementation to the Final Product of the Calendar.
+Jason did most, if not all of the implementation to the Final Product of our Calendar.
 After a certain point in the progress, the team felt most comfortable designing a process or method then handing it off to Jason to integrate into the App.
 He piloted the design and look of the final product.
 He also guided other team members to completion with methods they were having difficulty completing.

 Safer also created a Calendar App that we did not end up using but built into a functing month view.
 Safer provided a substancial amount of information and knowledge about how best to implement methods and save information in the App.
 He completed the conflict code and worked with other team members to do this is a concise way.